WiIIiamTang/pydori/README.md

 *Some attributes may have a null value and not work with their intended functions.
 Check before using.*

-*The bandori.party api is used for most methods, with the Songs, Bands, and Gachas making use of the bandori database api.*
+*The bandori.party api is used for most classes.
+The Songs, Bands, and Gachas class make use of the bandori database api.*

 ### Parameters
 - data([dict]) - A python dictionary containing the data for the class